Terms of Business

 Failure to provide a ‘fair representation’ may result in a number of remedies by the insurer.
 If the breach was deliberate or reckless the insurer can void the contract and keep the premium.
 If the breach was not deliberate or reckless the insurer can void the contract, proportionately reduce a claim settlement or amend the insurance policy terms and conditions then review the merits of a claim on this basis.

 You should therefore always provide complete and accurate information to us when we ask you about the insurance risks your business faces before taking out a policy, at renewal and throughout the life of the policy.
-This also applies to your responses in relation to any assumptions your may agree to in the process of applying for insurance cover.
+This also applies to your responses in relation to any assumptions you may agree to in the process of applying for insurance cover.

-You must check all details on ay proposal form or Statement of Facts and pay particular attention to any declaration you may be asked to sign.
+You must check all details on any proposal form or Statement of Facts and pay particular attention to any declaration you may be asked to sign.
 It is important that you read all insurance documents issued to you and ensure that you are aware of the cover, limits and other terms that apply.
 Particular attention must be paid to any warranties and conditions as failure to comply with them could invalidate your policy or mean that claims may not be paid.

 You must inform us immediately of any changes in circumstances which may affect the services provided by us or the cover provided by your

+policy.
 If you are unsure about any matter, please contact us for guidance.

-Use of personal data
+The processing of your personal data

 Conflict of interests

-Occasions can arise where we, or one of our associated companies, clients or product providers, may have a potential conflict of interest with business being transacted for you.
+Occasions can arise where we, or one of our associated companies’ clients or product providers, may have a potential conflict of interest with business being transacted for you.
 If this happens, and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.

 Claims handling arrangements